slerman12/Help-me/7-Ongoing.md

 [List the one. "(False, but assume True)", link to the relevant subsection on the word False, mention that I did it exceptionally.]

-This is now the strongest set of possible assumptions I can make in their favor, because it assumes that everything they did was perfect and accurate up to and probably well beyond their own claims.
+This is now the strongest set of possible assumptions I can make in their favor, because it assumes that everything they did was perfect and accurate up to and probably well beyond their claims.

 ## Reminder of context mentioned in [first disproof](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md)